andepraveenofficial/DSA/00-Material/DSA.md

 ### Binary
 * Data Structure: Array
 * Algorithm: Binary Search
+* Time Complexity :
+    - Worst : O(log n)
+    - Average : O(log n)
+    - Best : O(1) when the target element is found at the middle of the array.

 Binary search quickly finds a target value in a sorted array by repeatedly dividing the search range in half and checking the middle element, reducing the search area each time.
 This method is much faster than linear search.